vitalets/playwright-bdd/README.md

 ```

 ### Cucumber-style
-Cucumber-style step definitions are compatible with CucumberJS.
-Use it if you are migrating from CucumberJS runner and have a lot of existing tests.
+Cucumber-style step definitions are compatible with CucumberJS:

-Cucumber-style highlights:

 * use `Given`, `When`, `Then` from `@cucumber/cucumber` package
 * [use regular functions for steps](https://github.com/cucumber/cucumber-js/blob/main/docs/faq.md#the-world-instance-isnt-available-in-my-hooks-or-step-definitions) (not arrows!)